 Camp BONES (Brigade of Nurse Exploring Seahawks) is a four-year nursing and health academy for underserved and underrepresented middle and high school students, recruited from eight counties in the southeastern NC region.
 Pictures and media highlights are available from the links below.

-The goals of the academy are: (a) to address the looming shortage of nurses in North Carolina, (b) to encourage racial/ethnic minorities and males, both of whom have been traditionally underrepresented in nursing and health science professions, to pursue careers in nursing or other health sciences, (c) to expose participating students to an intensive four-year nursing and health science academy including math, chemistry, biology, anatomy, and other natural sciences courses to prepare them for admission into a college or university, (d) to partner with a Winston-Salem State University (WSSU), School of Health Sciences, Division of Nursing to replicate the Camp BONES model in Forsyth and surrounding counties
+The goals of the academy are: (a) to address the looming shortage of nurses in North Carolina; (b) to encourage racial/ethnic minorities and males, both of whom have been traditionally underrepresented in nursing and health science professions, to pursue careers in nursing or other health sciences; (c) to expose participating students to an intensive, four-year nursing and health science academy including math, chemistry, biology, anatomy, and other natural sciences courses to prepare them for admission into a college or university; (d) to partner with Winston-Salem State University (WSSU) School of Health Sciences, Division of Nursing to replicate the Camp BONES model in Forsyth and surrounding counties.

 Student cohorts enter the academy in the 8th or 9th grade and continue through the 12th grade.
 Students selected must have a B average and a recommendation from an appropriate school official.
 The students must also have expressed an interest in a nursing or health sciences career.
 The small well-defined cohorts are engaged in an intense, rigorous educational curriculum, making them academically competitive for admission to nursing and health science programs.